michael-mcmasters/fullstack-website-template/README.md

 ## About

-This repo serves as a template to quickly deploy serverless fullstack websites to AWS.
+This repo serves as a template for quickly deploying serverless fullstack websites to AWS within 5 minutes.

 It encompasses Terraform, AWS CloudFront, API Gateway, Lambda, S3, React and Core Java all in one.